CTU-Bern/presize/README.md

 The goal of presize is to provide functions for precision based sample size calculation.
-For a given sample size, the functions will return the precision (half the width of the confidence interval), and vice versa.
+For a given sample size, the functions will return the precision (width of the confidence interval), and vice versa.

 Installation
 ------------